gocanto/csv-files-reader/README.md

 ### How to use it

 You can either use the available PostMan collections within this repository.
-Otherwose, you might want to try using your terminal like so:
+Otherwise, you might want to try using your terminal like so:

 ***Upload data***